For most healthy adults, the Department of Health and Human Services recommends these exercise guidelines:

 - Strength training.
 Do strength training exercises for all major muscle groups at least two times a week.
 Aim to do a single set of each exercise, using a weight or resistance level heavy enough to tire your muscles after about 12 to 15 repetitions.

 As a general goal, aim for at least 30 minutes of moderate physical activity every day.
 If you want to lose weight, maintain weight loss or meet specific fitness goals, you may need to exercise more.
 Want to aim even higher?
 You can achieve more health benefits if you ramp up your exercise to 300 minutes or more a week.

 Reducing sitting time is important, too.
-The more hours you sit each day, the higher your risk of metabolic problems, which can impact your health and longevity, even if you achieve the recommended amount of daily physical activity.
+The more hours you sit each day, the higher your risk of metabolic problems.
+Sitting too much can negatively impact your health and longevity, even if you get the recommended amount of daily physical activity.

 See more Expert Answers